Protection and Restraining Order Office

 The party seeking a change to the Order needs to file the appropriate paperwork to motion to amend or dismiss the order along with a filing fee, if required.

-What if the Petitioner Moves?
+What if the Petitioner or Respondent Moves?

 What if a party needs an interpreter?